-I’m Harriet, and I’m the eldest child in a ridiculously large family from ‘up north’.
+I’m Harriet, and I’m an eldest child in a ridiculously large family from ‘up north’.
 I grew up in a relatively small industrial town located along the shoreline where the River Mersey meets the landmass in a maelstrom of tugboats and shipping containers.
 There’s a big shopping village and an aquarium though, so there is that!

 I’m apparently award winning too, having won BCU’s Extra Mile Award 2017/18 for Inspirational Student of the Year.
 (You can read more about that here)

 What are you into?

 Outside of production, I’m super into user experience, usability and accessibility, motivating others to achieve their potential and helping people find new ways of thinking, doing and seeing!
 I’ve developed a love and skill for helping others, and I do some pretty awesome things at my university to ensure I can do everything in my means to help others.

 In terms of hobbies I am of course a big gamer, favouring single-player or narrative experiences.
 I also enjoy noodling around in Substance Designer and Unreal Engine, and any other creative programs I can get my hands on.
 In a non-digital sense, I enjoy crochet, embroidery, card-making, and amateur animal photography.

 What are you up to?

 I’m a Masters graduate of Birmingham City University, having finished studying an MSc Video Game Enterprise Production & Design at the New Technology Institute (NTI).